QuChunhe/study/DistributedSystem.md

 - commitSync() will retry the commit until it either succeeds or encounters a nonretriable failure,
 - commitAsync() will not retry

+[86]
+Note that consumer.wakeup() is the only consumer method that is safe to call from a different thread.
+Before exiting the thread, you must call consumer.close().